deadlydog/deadlydog.github.io-staticman/README.md

 I'm assuming it has something to do with copy-pasting the `GITHUB_PRIVATE_KEY` RSA multi-line pem file contents into the Azure portal and it losing some formatting or something, but I'm not certain.
 Since I had things working on Heroku using the legacy GitHub token method, I decided to just stick with that instead.
 It did require a small change to the app though, as the main Staticman repo does not allow using the legacy GitHub token method with v3 endpoints.
+You can read about the change in the section below.

 ### Changes I've made since forking